upd-kazutoph/ECE198X/README.md

 - No need to use virtualenv or conda.
 - Reference Code is also from [VAE-GAN](https://github.com/RussellSB/tt-vae-gan/tree/e530888af4841cba78a77cda08f8b9dd33dfbd0b/fad/frechet_audio_distance)

-## FINAL PRODUCT (SoundFont)
+## FINAL PRODUCT
 - TO BE UPDATED.
-This project is still ongoing.
+This project is still ongoing (not yet finish).
+- References to follow